samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 * The odds of receiving thrombolysis reduced about 20 fold over the first 100 minutes of arrival to scan time.

-* When considering stroke severity, odds of receiving thrombolysis was lowest at NIHSS 0, rose and peaked at NIHSS 15-25, and then fell again with higher stroke severity.
-The difference between minimum odds (at NIHSS 0) and maximum odds (at 15-25) of receiving thrombolysis was 35 fold.
+* When considering stroke severity, odds of receiving thrombolysis was lowest at mild stroke severity, rose and peaked at with moderate to severe strokes, and then fell again with the highest severity strokes.
+The difference between minimum odds (at the mildest strokes) and maximum odds (with moderate-severe strokes) of receiving thrombolysis was 35 fold.

 * The odds of receiving thrombolysis was about 3 fold greater when the onset time was registered as being known precisely.

-* The odds of receiving thrombolysis fell about 5 fold with increasing pre-stroke disability (mRS 0 to 5).
+* The odds of receiving thrombolysis fell about 5 fold with increasing pre-stroke disability.

 * There was a 15 fold difference in the odds of receiving thrombolysis between hospitals.
 The difference between hospitals accounted for about 60% of the variance in use of thrombolysis for patients who arrived at hospital within 4 hours of known stroke onset time; 40% of the variance in treatment of these patients was due to differences in patient populations between hospitals.

 * In both observed (actual) data, and predicted use of thrombolysis, we examined subgroups of patients.
 We could identify a group of patients to whom essentially all stroke teams would give thrombolysis.
 We then found groups of patients where hospitals would vary in their attitude to use of  thrombolysis, with some hopsitals not giving thrombolysis to any patients and other hopsitals giving thrombolysis to 30-40% of patients who arrived at hospital within 4 hours of known stroke onset time.
-Key groups were hospitals differed in their use of thrombolysis were:
+Key groups where hospitals differed in their use of thrombolysis were:
     * Low stroke severity (e.g. NIHSS <5)
     * Stroke onset time not known precisely
     * The existence of pre-stroke disability

-* Combinations of non-ideal features (e.g. NIHSS <5 *and* stroke onset time not known precisely) further suppressed use of thrombolysis.
+* Combinations of non-ideal features (e.g. mild stroke *and* stroke onset time not known precisely) further suppressed use of thrombolysis.

 ## Background